brendankellyODG/opendatagroup.github.io/Product Manuals/MATLAB Model Runner/index.md

 eigen      Octave
 ```

-* Input data representing 2 records of 3x3 matrixes should look as following adhering to JSON encoding (please refer to streams documentation on how to configure input / output streams for FastScore):
+* Input data representing 2 records of 3x3 matrixes should look as following adhering to JSON encoding (please refer to streams documentation on how to configure input / output streams for ModelOp Center):
 ``` json
 [[1, 7, 3], [2, 9, 12], [5, 22, 7]]
 [[2, 13, 5], [2, 9, 12], [5, 44, 7]]